gareins/second-smallest/README.md

-# Comparison fo algorithms for finding second smallest element
+# Comparison of algorithms for finding second smallest element

 Finding this algorithm is a classical question at job interviews.
 When I was asked this question, I was able to satisfy the recruiter,